FabianRapp/Flood-Fill-Visualizer/README.md

 ## How to run

-install python3 if not installed(I used 3.11.7 when running this): https://www.python.org/downloads/release/python-3117/
+Install Python: If not already installed install Python 3.11.7 (which I used to run this tool) https://www.python.org/downloads/release/python-3117/

 Download the program: